alexsloot00/WiFi-based-landmark-estimation/README.md

 # WiFi based landmark estimation
 A quick primer on WiFI based landmark estimation shows two possible approaches exist: using range or bearing information.
-For both approaches this repository contains options in simulation (MatLab and Gazebo), real-world control based on a Nexus 4WD Mecanum wheel robot.
+For both approaches this repository contains one option in simulation (MatLab and Gazebo), and real-world control based on a Nexus 4WD Mecanum wheel robot.

 ## Content
 [The WSR toolbox](https://github.com/Harvard-REACT/WSR-Toolbox) created by Hardvard-REACT Lab contains an estimation technique based on bearing informatin using only one WiFi antenna per device.